LiUSemWeb/LLMs4OntologyDev-ESWC2024/Prompts/README.md

 <code style="color : blue">{prefixes}</code>

 Important: your output should be only owl turtle.
 Don't write any explanation before the code block or after.
 Also, the code must have 0 comments.
+### Story
+Ontology story comes from users' input

+#### Footer (pitfalls)
+Empty at this stage

+### Stage 2:
+#### Helper
+The way to approach this is you first create classes.
+Classes are the keywords/classes that will be node types in the knowledge graph ontology (see the definitions bellow).
+Try to extract all classes.
+We use Turtle Syntax for representation.
+Important: Class names have Cl_ as a prefix for example Cl_Professors.
+Also keep in mind you can add Equivalent To, General class axioms, Disjoint with, and Disjoint Union of, for each class.
+In this step, don't extract any properties (object property or data property.), only classes. extracting hierarchies and properties do not belong to this stage (so don't use subClassOf in this stage).
+<code style="color : blue">{definisions}</code>
+### Story
+<code style="color : blue">Previous Answer</code> + Ontology story comes from users' input (with CQs)

+#### Footer (pitfalls)
+Besides here are some possible mistakes that you might do:
+1- forgetting to add prefixes at the beginning of the code.
+2- forgetting to add pivot classes (reifications). common mistakes in the class extraction:
+1- not extracting all classes and missing many of them. classes can be found in story, competency questions and restrictions.
+2- returning empty answer
+3- providing comments or explanations
+4- extracting classes like 'Date' is wrong since they are data properties.
+5- not adding prefixes at the start of the turtle or not using them or creating new one